Levangul/LevansREADMEgen/README.md

   - [questions](#questions)

   ## Installation
-  To install this app you will need to clone down repository and install inquirer from your command line
+  To install this app you will need to clone down repository and install inquirer from command line

   ## Usage